 Concave mirror Convex mirror (i) Its focus is situated in front of the mirror.
-Its focus is situated behind the mirror. (ii) Its radius of curvature and the focal length are negative.
-Its radius of curvature and focal length are positive. (iii) The incident rays are reflected from its concave surface.
+Its focus is situated behind the mirror. (ii) Its radius of curvature and the focal length are negative. (iii) The incident rays are reflected from its concave surface.
 The incident rays are reflected from its convex surface. (iv) Its convex side is polished.
 Its concave side is polished.